eclipse/imagen/docs/guide/api-summary/index.md

 The Java Advanced Imaging API consists of the following packages:

--   `javax.media.jai` - contains the \"core\" JAI interfaces and
+-   `org.eclipse.imagen` - contains the \"core\" JAI interfaces and
     classes

 <!-- --

--   `javax.media.jai.iterator` - contains special iterator interfaces
+-   `org.eclipse.imagen.iterator` - contains special iterator interfaces
     and classes, which are useful for writing extension operations

 <!-- --

--   `javax.media.jai.operator` - contains classes that describe all of
+-   `org.eclipse.imagen.operator` - contains classes that describe all of
     the image operators

 <!-- --

--   `javax.media.jai.widget` - contains interfaces and classes for
+-   `org.eclipse.imagen.widget` - contains interfaces and classes for
     creating simple image canvases and scrolling windows for image display